zircleUI/docs/docs/api/z-list-pagination.md

 Used internally by `z-list`

-This child component works with [z-view-list](#z-view-list) and displays a circular pagination.
+This child component works with [z-list](#z-list) and displays a circular dot pagination.